rikedyp/documentation/windows-ui-guide/docs/tracer/inline-tracing.md

 A line of code can comprise a set of expressions separated by diamonds.
 In this situation, you might only want to trace into some of them and skip others; this can be done by using the command **&lt;ER&gt;** (by default, this is <kbd>enter</kbd>).

-For example, consider a line that consists of three diamond-separated expressions; you want to skip the first two, and trace primitives in the third one:
+For example, consider a line that consists of three diamond-separated expressions; you want to skip the first two, and trace into the third one:

 ```apl
 a ← 3 3⍴⍳9 ⋄ b ← ⍉a ⋄ a + b
 ```

-Enter the expressions in the Session, and start primitive tracing.
+Enter the expressions in the Session, and start inline tracing.
 You should see:

 ![](../img/tbt-diamond1.png)